 But Stranger Things 3 is not a teenage drama.
 The doses of hormonal conflict are reserved for the beginning of the third cycle and some moments in the middle of the story, mostly to defuse the environment plagued by dangerous monsters that do not belong to this dimension.

 Since the disappearance of Will Byers in the Upside Down, and the arrival of Eleven, his friends and family were not the same.
-It was two years of terrible events that forced them to pause their Dungeons and Dragons games in the basement to defeat “real” Demogorgons.
+Two years of terrible events forced them to pause their Dungeons and Dragons games in the basement to defeat “real” Demogorgons.